linjian5477/linjian5477.github.io/_pages/about.md

 My research interests include low-dimensional topology, gauge theory and Floer theory.
 In recent years, I have been studying smooth 4-manifolds, using tools from the Seiberg-Witten equations and configuration spaces.

 I received my Ph.D. from UCLA in 2016, supervised by [Ciprian Manolescu](https://web.stanford.edu/~cm5/).
-After that, I was a CLE Moore instructor at MIT (2016-2019), an assitant professor at USCD (2019-2021), before coming to Tsinghua in 2021.
+After that, I was a C.L.E.
+Moore instructor at MIT (2016-2019), an assistant professor at USCD (2019-2021), before coming to Tsinghua in 2021.

 Here are a [CV](../assets/CV.pdf) and a [publication list](../assets/publication_list.pdf).